 How can media startups break through, survive and thrive?
 That will be the focus of the upcoming Collab/Space Chicago workshop on September 24, 2014, the day before the ONA14 conference.
 Sponsored by the John S. Knight Journalism Fellowships at Stanford and hosted by TechNexus, it will be an all-day, hands-on workshop focused on media innovation and spotlighting cutting-edge media startups – in the Chicago area and beyond.
 We’ll be selecting several innovative media startups, which will present their startups in lightning fashion, with questions from the audience.
-Later we’ll do collaborative exercises — using improv comedy techniques — to learn how to work better together, and break out into groups to help the startups get past their challenges.
+Later we’ll do collaborative exercises — using improv comedy techniques (facilitated by Andy Boyle) — to learn how to work better together, and break out into groups to help the startups get past their challenges.
 But we’ll also be learning how to take those solutions back to our own workplaces.
 Plus, we’ll be collaborating with a diverse group of participants, including entrepreneurs, journalists, technologists, designers, marketers, investors and major players in the tech and media scene.

 Collab/Space Chicago is a production of PBS MediaShift and sponsored by The John S. Knight Journalism Fellowship at Stanford and hosted by TechNexus.

 Doug Mitchell is a media thinker, producer and innovator who is co-project director of the “NewU” Entrepreneur Fellowship Program for journalists and media professionals of color.
 Mitchell founded and still leads NPR’s “Next Generation” radio training, and currently is consulting for NPR to help it and NPR stations create and manage a “talent pipeline” into public media.
 Also, Mitchell is a co-founder of “The Journalism Diversity Project.”
 He is based in Washington, D.C.